ansys/pyhps-data-transfer/README.rst

 The following sections show how to import PyHPS Data Transfer and use some basic capabilities:

-requesting access token
+Requesting access token
 ~~~~~~~~~~~~~~~~~~~~~~~

 The client library requires an access token to connect to the HPS Data Transfer service.
-You can request an access token by calling the :func:`authenticate` function:

 .. code:: python